-- All matter is made of atoms that are composed of protons, neutrons and electrons; natural radioactivity arises from the decay of nuclei in atoms - Chemical reactions involve rearranging atoms to form new substances; during a chemical reaction mass is not created or destroyed - Chemical reactions, including combustion and the reactions of acids, are important in both non-living and living systems and involve energy transfer
+- Atomic structure, all matter is made of atoms that are composed of protons, neutrons and electrons; natural radioactivity arises from the decay of nuclei in atoms. - The structure and properties of atoms relate to the organisation of the elements in the periodic table. - Compounds are formed when atoms lose, gain or share electrons.
+Compounds can be represented using chemical formulae and models. - Chemical reactions involve rearranging atoms to form new substances; during a chemical reaction mass is not created or destroyed.